Ep.: What is the difference between a burnt offering and a sin offering?

 Related Videos

-VIDEO: Do Christians Have to Go to Church?
+VIDEO: Do Christians Get to Judge Others?

-VIDEO: Why Did God Tell Abraham to Sacrifice Isaac?
+VIDEO: Why did God tell Abraham to sacrifice Isaac?

 God gave Abraham a task, and Abraham promptly obeyed.
 But how could Abraham even consider such a thing?
 His faith and obedience inspires us.
 Parents and Bible class teachers, watch this 2-min video for kids to find the answer to this difficult topic.
 Subscribe to our channel at ChristianQuestions.com/YouTube to never miss a future video!